-Cyber resilience, also known as operational resilience, refers to the ability of your network to recover rapidly and continue operating even when disaster strikes.
+Cyber resilience, also known as operational resilience, refers to the ability your network to recover rapidly and continue operating even when disaster strikes.
 The disaster could be anything from an extended power outage to network equipment failure, a malicious invasion to a newbie techie spilling coffee all over your servers.
 Cyber resilience can even keep your network running when you're battered with completely unknown operational variables that would otherwise bring your system and your company to its knees.

 Your network firewall is a critical place to implement cyber resilience.
 You can do so with five strategies that help you stay up and running through what otherwise would result in an operational death knell, including a full compromise.

 Keeping your headquarter site and VPN connectivity available is critical for business continuity, and part of this high-availability strategy is the concept of active-active clustering.
 Active-active clustering means all your nodes are active, giving them the power to swiftly pick up the slack in the event of another node's failure.
 Using active-active clustering ensures flexible site protection, with equally flexible options of using multiple active nodes per cluster.
 Furthermore, it lets you upgrade and downgrade code and update software at any time without losing connectivity.
 This mode of operation allows you to optimize total throughput of your firewalls and frees you from having to rely on a single firewall in the event of a critical failure.